lunarmodules/Penlight/docs/manual/06-data.md

 condition (such as belonging to a specified set) then it is not generally possible to express such a condition as a query string, without resorting to hackery such as global variables.

+With 1.0.3, you can specify explicit conversion functions for selected columns.
+For instance, this is a log file with a Unix date stamp:

+    Time Message
+    1266840760 +# EE7C0600006F0D00C00F06010302054000000308010A00002B00407B00
+    1266840760 closure data 0.000000 1972 1972 0
+    1266840760 ++ 1266840760 EE 1
+    1266840760 +# EE7C0600006F0D00C00F06010302054000000408020A00002B00407B00
+    1266840764 closure data 0.000000 1972 1972 0

+We would like the first column as an actual date object, so the `convert` field sets an explicit conversion for column 1.
+(Note that we have to explicitly convert the string to a number first.)

+    Date = require 'pl.Date'

+    function date_convert (ds)
+        return Date(tonumber(ds))
+    end

+    d = data.read(f,{convert={[1]=date_convert},last_field_collect=true})

+This gives us a two-column dataset, where the first column contains `Date` objects and the second column contains the rest of the line.
+Queries can then easily pick out events on a day of the week:

+    q = d:select "Time,Message where Time:weekday_name()=='Sun'"

 Data does not have to come from files, nor does it necessarily come from the lab or the accounts department.
 On Linux, `ps aux` gives you a full listing of all